noahd15/ModelingShortestPath/README.md

 1. The second part is the use of this data to wrtie an algorithm that determines the shortest path from one location to another.
 1. The third part was to create a user interface that allows user input for the locations, day, and time.

+### What's in the Repository
+- screenshots folder contains images that are in this readme file (examples of function output)
+- trafficFiles folder is necessary to run the program.
+The files that are created by the program will be stored here to be analyzed by the pathfinder program.
+- trafficconditions holds the files containing the traffic data for the mapped area
+- DatasetDescription is a more detailed description of the data and our process.
+- the function notebook is the meat of the project.
+It houses the shortestdistance function that will ask for user input and output the shortest path between two locations.
+- map is a labeled map of our area of study.
+It has the labeled nodes that we refer to in the Function notebook and the trafficconditions files.
+- pathfinder.cpp is the program that will determine the shortest path.
+We use this program in the function notebook.
+- pathfinder is the binary file compiled from the cpp file.
+The notebook will use this to run the algorithm.

 ## How to Install and Run the Project

 ### If you have a python interpreter installed